 - The telephone number in Costa Rica

-How Much Does it All Cost
+How Much Does the Application Cost?

 The cost of Residency is divided into Government related fees, translator fees and Attorney fees as follows: